ithacaxyz/porto/README.md

 Authorizes a key that can perform actions on behalf of the account.

-If `key.role` is absent, Porto will generate a new arbitrary "session" key to authorize on the account.
+If the `key` property is absent, Porto will generate a new arbitrary "session" key to authorize on the account.

 The following `role` values are supported:

 - `admin`:
+  - MUST specify a `key`
   - CAN have an infinite expiry
   - CAN have permissions (`permissions`)
   - CAN execute calls (e.g. `eth_sendTransaction`, `wallet_sendCalls`)
   - CAN sign arbitrary data (e.g. `personal_sign`, `eth_signTypedData_v4`)
 - `session`:
+  - CAN specify a `key` - if absent, a new arbitrary key will be generated
   - MUST have a limited expiry
   - MUST have permissions (`permissions`)
   - CAN only execute calls